firoorg/firo-client/README.md

 ### Debug Levels

 By default, firo-client will log to `userData/combined.log` in the application data directory at debug level.
-This can be changed with the environment variable `ZCOIN_CLIENT_DEBUG_LEVEL`.
+This can be changed with the environment variable `FIRO_CLIENT_DEBUG_LEVEL`.

 ### REPL

-If the client is started with the `ZCOIN_CLIENT_REPL` environment variable set to `true`, the client will not start and instead Chrome Dev Tools will be launched with the global variable Firod set to the Firod class from `src/daemon/firod.ts`.
+If the client is started with the `FIRO_CLIENT_REPL` environment variable set to `true`, the client will not start and instead Chrome Dev Tools will be launched with the global variable Firod set to the Firod class from `src/daemon/firod.ts`.
 It can then be used to interact with the daemon as documented in that file.
 The daemon will NOT be stopped automatically on exit.